ceh-2000/ABM/project1_part2.md

 Here is the plot of roadways in Pigg's Peak.
 ![Roads](images/roads.png)

-Notice the de factor boundaries defining settlements are highlights.
+Notice the de facto boundaries defining settlements are highlighted.

 ### Health Care
 Next, we want to plot health care facilities in Pigg's Peak.
 The open source data can be found [here](https://data.humdata.org/dataset/hotosm_swz_health_facilities).
 Again, we crop to the bounds of our adm2.